-The gender pay gap is higher than the national average of 6.5% and higher than the median gender pay gap of 15.9%.
+The gender pay gap is higher than the national average of 5.45% and higher than the median gender pay gap of 9.71%3.
 This is due in part to the predominance of Chartered Surveyors within promoted posts.
-The Surveying Profession has traditionally been male dominated with only 8% of RICS members being female in 1999.
-This proportion has slowly increased in the intervening period to 15%.
-Within DABVJB all staff of grades 11 and above are male however if we look at other posts where Chartered Surveyors are found we now have 62% of Valuer grade (Grade 8) and 67% of Divisional Valuer grade (Grade 9) staff female.
-In
+The Surveying Profession has traditionally been male dominated with only 8% of RICS members being female in 1999.4 This proportion has slowly increased in the intervening period to 15%.
+It is encouraging to note however that since we last reported DABVJB's mean gender pay gap fell by 14% from 33% in 2021 to 19% in 2023.
+Over the same period the median gender pay gap has fallen 13%.